MuratMUSTU/Alarm-Centric-RUL-Prognostics-MATLAB/README.md

 •	Cost-sensitive training

-•	Evaluation of 33 classification models using MATLAB Classification Learner
+•	Evaluation of 33 classification models using MATLAB Classification Learner (models)

 •	External validation on the held-out validation engines